-Figuring out exactly what the null hypothesis and the alternative hypotheses are, is not a walk in the park.
+Figuring out exactly what the null hypothesis and the alternative hypotheses are is not a walk in the park.
 Hypothesis testing is based on the knowledge that you can acquire by going over what we have previously covered about statistics in our blog.

 We've also made a video on null hypothesis vs alternative hypothesis - you can watch it below or just scroll down if you prefer reading.

 Confidence intervals provide us with an estimation of where the parameters are located.
+You can obtain them with our confidence interval calculator and learn more about them in the related article.

 However, when we are making a decision, we need a yes or no answer.
 The correct approach, in this case, is to use a test.